rtbrick/bngblaster/docsrc/sources/access/l2bsa.rst

 .. image:: ../images/tr-025.png
     :alt: TR-025

-The mapping between the U interface and A10-NSP/S-VLAN is managed by the L2BSA service provider.
+The mapping between the U interface and A10NSP/S-VLAN is managed by the L2BSA service provider.
 These mappings may change triggered by re-provisioning actions (port up/down).

-Thus all PPPoE discovery, as well as DHCPv4/v6 packets, must be enriched with extra line identification headers (Agent-Remote-Id, Agent-Circuit-Id, Actual-Data-Rate, …​) by the L2BSA service provider in the upstream direction (from U to A10-NSP interface).
-Those headers allow the wholesale provider to identify the actual U interface for traffic received on the A10-NSP interface.
+Thus all PPPoE discovery, as well as DHCPv4/v6 packets, must be enriched with extra line identification headers (Agent-Remote-Id, Agent-Circuit-Id, Actual-Data-Rate, …​) by the L2BSA service provider in the upstream direction (from U to A10NSP interface).
+Those headers allow the wholesale provider to identify the actual U interface for traffic received on the A10NSP interface.
 This functionality is referred to as the intermediate agent functionality.

 The BNG Blaster A10NSP interface emulates such a layer two provider interface.
-This interface type accepts all DHCPv4 and PPPoE sessions were received to verify forwarding and header enrichment.
+This interface type accepts all DHCPv4 and PPPoE sessions received, to verify forwarding and header enrichment.

-Following a basic PPPoE/A10NSP configuration example which is detailed explained in the configuration section.
+Following is a basic PPPoE/A10NSP configuration example, which is explained in detail in the configuration section.

 .. code-block:: json